carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-inefficient-vector-operation.rst

 .. option:: EnableProto

-   When non-zero, the check will also warn on inefficient operations for proto repeated fields.
+   When `true`, the check will also warn on inefficient operations for proto repeated fields.
 Otherwise, the check only warns on inefficient vector operations.
-Default is `0`.
+Default is `false`.